ravi-kumar7/documentation/docs/bank-connect/upload-python.md

 version: v1 # version of API
 ---

-# Bank Connect: Uploading using Python Package
+# BankConnect: Uploading using Python Package
-FinBox provides an official python package for the Bank Connect product.
+FinBox provides an official python package for the BankConnect product.
 This package has functions to upload statement PDF Files and get enriched data.

 ## Requirements
 The package currently supports Python 3.4+